-This memoir is written by a farmer who grew from childhood to adulthood during the last 40-odd years, a period of what he presents as deeply disturbing changes in farming methods.
+This memoir is written by a farmer who grew from childhood to adulthood over the past 40-odd years, a period of what he asserts to be deeply disturbing changes in farming methods.
 But it reads as a very knowing, literary work—this is not a criticism—as though Rebanks knows that if he is going to bring about a change in hearts and minds, he must present his own experience as a in a very particular way.
 He wants to be taken seriously… and wouldn’t it be nice if the readers of carefully crafted polemics like this one, readers who will be moved by what he has to say—people like me—had any influence at all on policy-makers?
 I know after reading only one of the three parts that I’m on Rebanks’s side, and I’m grateful for the chance to read a farmer’s-eye-view account of English country life, but… but what?
 Any ‘buts’ won’t be Rebanks’s fault, but that of a world which, as is already clear from what he writes, has little or no interest in listening.
-However… maybe I should leave the ‘buts’ for now.
+However, maybe I should leave the ‘buts’ for now.
 Everything about this book so far is carefully considered and composed, and I’m loving it.

 Perhaps I’m bound to love this book.
-Even the title is ging to appeal, especially when taken with the last part of the explanatory note on ‘Pastoral’ on the first page: ‘Noun: 1) A work of art portraying or evoking country life, typically in a romanticised or idealised form for an urban audience.’
+Even the title is going to appeal, especially when taken with the last part of the explanatory note on ‘Pastoral’ on the first page: ‘Noun: 1) A work of art portraying or evoking country life, typically in a romanticised or idealised form for an urban audience.’
 This isn’t just James Rebanks explaining something for us—he probably knows that we are already familiar with what a pastoral is.
 It’s a wry little reminder to 90-plus per cent of us that we have a skewed vision of what he’s going to write about.
 And an indication to us that he knows what he’s doing as a writer: by calling it a pastoral he’s telling us it isn’t going to be that at all.

 Rebanks is good at feeding in little details like this.
 Meanwhile, there are other time-lines running, and he is remembering years of strain for his parents as the cost of running the farm gradually but relentlessly becomes too much.
 He, Rebanks, only brings us up to more recent times when describing events in his own life—like, early in the book, visiting the local solicitor to have his grandfather’s farm confirmed as his own in the old man’s will—so we don’t yet know how things are going to pan out for his parents through the 1980s and beyond.
 I doubt it will be anything good.
 The young James Rebanks in the early time-line had been put off farming up to now by his father’s stress and bad moods.
 It takes a year with his grandfather to make him want to go out and do the jobs he’d hated until now.